 Even in the late summer at the tail end of an extended drought, there was plenty of green to go around here:

 The trail continues following the creek north through gorgeously wooded and bouldered landscapes.
 When you get some breaks in the tree cover, you’ll be able to make out towering, rugged peaks in nearly every direction.
-All in all, it’s an incredibly lovely stretch of trail.
+All in all, it’s an incredibly lovely stretch of trail on the way to Cooper Canyon Falls.

 The trail makes a steady but moderate descent and hops across a creek bed at the 1.3 mile mark.
 At 1.4 miles, stay right at the junction to hop onto the Pacific Crest Trail / Silver Moccasin Trail for a hot minute.